krebeljk/openInjMoldSim/tutorials/resolve/README.md

 At the same time the polymer is cooling (mold temperature 50 degC) - heat transfer coefficient on the walls 1.25 kW/(m2K).
 At about 100 degC the material solidifies - the viscosity is increased to 100 MPas.
+The packing phase is divided into pack1 phase with the result write frequency of 0.01s and pack2 phase starting at t=1s and the result write frequency of 0.1s.

 ![Alt text](fill_pack_geom.png)